stiofanEimeid/the-online-cookbook/README.md

 ### Features left to implement

-A forum for users to discuss cooking content / add comments to recipes

-Should users forget their password, I would like to give them the option of creating a new one.
-As authetification was understood by me not to be a focus of the project, this feature was left to be implemented in the future.
+I would like to further develop the login and registration system.
+Should users forget their password, I would like to give them the option of creating a new one via email.
+As authetification was not meant to be a focus of the project according to the brief, I left this feature to be implemented in the future.

-Checkout functionality
+I would like to implement full checkout functionality so user's may purchase products.

+I would like to create public versions of account pages so that user's may view each other's profile.

+In terms of searching recipes, I would like to include pagination truncation for when large amounts of results are returned.

+Finally, I would also like to give users the ability to upload images and save those images to the database, for recipes and avatars.

 ## Data Structure